michaelmocioiu/101459108_COMP3123_Assignment1/README.md

 Comments:

-The postman API test JSON file is contained in the test_cases directory.
+The postman API test JSON file is contained in the main directory.

-All screenshots are contained in test_cases/screenshots directory.
+All screenshots are contained in screenshots directory - subdirectories for each type, subdirectories in /postman for each route test.